PedroMTQ/UniFuncNet/README.md

 ![example_run](Figures/example.png)

 The example contains two inputs: in the first input line the KEGG gene edh:EcDH1\_1436 with the search mode "gp", and a second input line with the ChEBI compound ID 17968 with the search mode "crp".
 DRAX starts by searching for information regarding the seed gene KEGG ID edh:EcDH1\_1436, parsing the result, creating a gene entity, and retrieving the connected proteins IDs (i.e., here UniProt IDs, P76458 and P23673).
 Since the search mode is "gp",DRAX will do a new web query and search for the protein IDs in the available databases.
 DRAX now retrieves information on these two proteins and creates two protein entities (one for each UniProt ID), and stops here.
 The connections between the gene seed entity and the protein entities constitute direct connections.
 In the second seed input, DRAX receives the ChEBI compound ID 17968, which it then cross-links to other databases through a ChEBI SQL database.
-This cross-linking connects the ChEBI ID 17968 to the Biocyc ID BUTYRIC\_ACID, KEGG ID C00246 and HMDB ID HMDB0039.
+This cross-linking connects the ChEBI ID 17968 to the metacyc ID BUTYRIC\_ACID, KEGG ID C00246 and HMDB ID HMDB0039.
 DRAX then searches for information on these three compound IDs on each respective database, retrieving also information on the reactions these compounds are involved in.
 The information from each database is then merged internally into one single compound entity.
 Since the search mode is "crp", DRAX starts a new round of data retrieval, querying each database for each reaction connected to the previous compound entity.
 During this reaction data retrieval, DRAX also searches for information on all other compounds involved in these reactions (not shown in figure, but, e.g., for the reaction "Butanoyl-CoA + Acetate <=> Butanoic acid + Acetyl-CoA", DRAX will not search for information on the seed compound "Butanoic acid" since it was previously searched, but it will search for information on the "Butanoyl-CoA", "Acetate", and "Acetyl-CoA" compounds).
 During this reaction search, DRAX finds information on the proteins linked to these reactions, and, since the search mode is "crp", it then searches for information on these proteins.
 Among these proteins, there are two proteins (i.e., P76458 and P23673) which have been previously searched and so DRAX does not repeat the same web query, it simply connects the reaction entities to these already existing protein entities.
 Having finished reading the inputs, DRAX then outputs all this information, linking entities in a graph-based manner (notice how the two seed input IDs are connected in the output graph).

 ### On search modes